- Institute of Brain Chemistry and Human Nutrition – http://www.ibchn.org.uk/index.html

 The Purpose of the Society is to assemble scientific knowledge on nutrition and health that is free from economic and political pressures with the object of securing the physical and mental health of future generations.

-Michael Lewis, MD, MPH, MBA, FACPM, is an expert on the use of omega-3 fatty acids for the prevention, management, and rehabilitation of concussions and traumatic brain injury (TBI).
-His pioneering work has helped thousands of people around the world and he is featured regularly in the media including CNN’s Sanjay Gupta MD show and numerous radio shows.
-At the end of 2011, Dr. Lewis retired as a Colonel after a distinguished 31 year career in the U.S. Army.
-He is currently in private practice in the Washington, DC area and runs a small non-profit, Brain Health Education and Research.
+A small non-profit founded by Michael Lewis, MD, MPH, MBA, FACPM.
+Michael is an expert on the use of omega-3 fatty acids for the prevention, management, and rehabilitation of concussions and traumatic brain injury (TBI).
+His pioneering work has helped thousands of people around the world and he is featured regularly in the media.
+At the end of 2011, Dr. Lewis retired as a Colonel after a distinguished 31 year career in the US Army.
+He is currently in private practice in the Washington, DC area.

-The Dyslexia Research Trust (DRT) is an Oxford University based charity investigating new and effective approaches to reading problems.
+DRT is an Oxford University-based charity investigating new and effective approaches to reading problems.
 Their focus is on visual and auditory difficulties and how diet and nutrition affects behaviour.
 They support clinics for research and treatment and provide unbiased information about dyslexia.

-Martina Watts MSc Nut Med DipION MBANT NTCC CNHC is a qualified Nutritional Therapist practising in Brighton, East Sussex, UK.
+The website of Martina Watts MSc Nut Med DipION MBANT NTCC CNHC, a qualified Nutritional Therapist practising in Brighton, East Sussex, UK.
 She studied at the Institute for Optimum Nutrition in London, and completed the MSc Nutritional Medicine programme at Surrey University with Distinction in 2011.
 Martina works with children, teenagers and adults to provide them with expert nutritionist advice and recommendations to support their optimal digestive, immune, hormonal and mental health.

 Other useful links: